MessIRve: A Large-Scale Spanish Information Retrieval Dataset: Comparison with existing datasets

 The distribution of topics accross datasets (Figure \ref{fig:datasets_topics}) reveals two broad miscellaneous topics which are relatively prevalent in all datasets: queries concerning entertainment celebrities, including those in sports, music, movies, and other media (topic 0) and general definitions (topic 1).

-MIRACL and SQAC show a higher frequency of topics related to war and politics (topic 19), religion and the Bible (topic 24), and inventions or discoveries (topic 25).
-This can be attributed to their dataset construction methodology, which starts from Wikipedia passages rather than user queries.
-Compared to other datasets, MessIRve shows a prominence of queries related to users experiencing health-related pains (topic 2), while mMARCO features topics related to household economy (topics 5 and 6) and computers and technology (topic 8).
+MIRACL and SQAC have more topics on war and politics (topic 19), religion (topic 24), and inventions or discoveries (topic 25), likely due to their Wikipedia-based construction.
+Relative to other datasets, MessIRve focuses on health-related pain (topic 2), while mMARCO features household economy (topics 5 and 6) and technology (topic 8).

-It is interesting to note that topic 23, relatively prevalent in mMARCO but not in MessIRve, focuses on US demographics.
-This topic features representative documents such as ``dallas nc se encuentra en qué condado'' (\emph{Dallas, NC is located in what county}), ``en qué condado se encuentra grove city ohio'' (\emph{In what county is Grove City, Ohio located}), and ``cual es el condado de washington tx'' (\emph{Which is the county of Washington, TX}).

-This contrasts with the queries from topic 4, which are relevant in MessIRve, SQAC, and MIRACL, and focus on demographic issues.
-Representative queries from this topic in MessIRve include ``en donde queda ciudad del este'' (\emph{where is Ciudad del Este}), ``donde queda logroño'' (\emph{where is Logroño}), and ``por donde queda montañita'' (\emph{where is Montañita}).
-These queries are likely to be more representative of the information needs of Spanish speakers than those in topic 23 of mMARCO, which probably come from English-speaking users.
+It is interesting that topic 23, prevalent in mMARCO but not MessIRve, concerns US demographics, with representative queries like ``dallas nc se encuentra en qué condado'' (\emph{Dallas, NC is located in what county}) or ``en qué condado se encuentra grove city ohio'' (\emph{In what county is Grove City, Ohio located}).
+In contrast, topic 4, relevant in MessIRve, SQAC, and MIRACL, focuses on broader demographics, with queries such as ``donde queda logroño'' (\emph{where is Logroño}), or ``por donde queda montañita'' (\emph{where is Montañita}), reflecting Spanish-speaking users' needs more than topic 23 of mMARCO, whose queries probably come from English-speaking users.

-Similarly, the queries in topic 0 of mMARCO and MessIRve highlight differences in popular entities within Spanish-speaking countries.
-For example, a representative mMARCO query is ``en qué equipo juega michael sam'' (\emph{what team does Michael Sam play for}), referring to a US NFL player, while one from MessIRve is ``en cuál equipo juega james rodriguez'' (\emph{which team does James Rodriguez play for}), referring to a Colombian soccer player.
-This behaviour is expected because MessIRve queries are obtained from Google's autocomplete API by country domains, while mMARCO queries are derived from English-speaking users' queries and translated into Spanish.
+Similarly, topic 0 in MessIRve and mMARCO highlights popularity differences in Spanish-speaking regions. mMARCO queries include ``en qué equipo juega michael sam'' (\emph{what team does Michael Sam play for}), referring to a US NFL player, whereas MessIRve has ``en cuál equipo juega james rodriguez'' (\emph{which team does James Rodriguez play for}), referencing a Colombian soccer player.
+This aligns with MessIRve's extraction of queries by Spanish-speaking country, unlike mMARCO's translated English queries.

-Finally, the distribution of topics in MessIRve and mMARCO is more uniform than in MIRACL and SQAC, which have a few topics that are much more frequent than others.
-This is likely a result of the larger size of MessIRve and mMARCO, allowing for a wider variety of topics.